typescript-sobrecarga-de-funciones

 Function overloading allows declaring multiple versions of a function with different parameters and return types.
 Each version of the function (or signature) is called an overload.

-The actual implementation of the function must handle all combinations of parameters defined in the overloads.
+The actual implementation of the function must handle all parameter combinations defined in the overloads.

 To create function overloads in TypeScript we must do the following